 - If you wear prescription eyewear, speak with Dr. Haiman about fitting you for prescription protective eyewear.

 - Sports eye protection should be comfortably padded along the brow and bridge of the nose, to prevent the eye guards from cutting into the skin.

 - Try on protective eyewear to assess whether it’s the right fit and size for you and adjust the straps as needed.
 For athletic children who are still growing, make sure that last-year’s pair still fits before the new sports season begins.
 Consult Dr. Haiman to determine whether the comfort and safety levels are adequate.

 - Keep in mind that regular glasses don’t provide nearly enough eye protection when playing sports.

 For athletes, whether amateur or pro, there is so much more at stake than just losing the game.
 Fortunately, by wearing high-quality protective eyewear, you can prevent 90% of all sports-related eye injuries.

-Speak with Dr. Haiman at Sunrise Eye Care about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
+Speak with Dr. Haiman at Sunrise Specialty Lens & Dry Eye Institute about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
 Our eye care clinic serves patients from Sunrise and the surrounding areas.